distribution/distribution/doc/SPEC.md

 ```

 The blob identified by `digest` is available at the provided location.

-The following headers will be returned on the response:
+The following headers will be returned with the response:

 |Name|Description|
 |----|-----------|